Petra Berger: Here and Now

 In 2006, Berger launched her third album: Here and Now.
 Here and Now was produced by Tjeerd Oosterhuis and Jurre Haanstra and centers around Berger's personal emotions and thoughts; Berger left behind the past, a central theme in her previous albums, to focus the "here and now."
 The album was relaunched in 2007 with the bonus track "Life Goes On," a duet with the Italian tenor Alessandro Safina.

 On the Here and Now tour, which began in late 2006, Berger sang pieces from her first albums and works from her recent project Here and Now.

 In October 2006, Berger was asked to sing two duets with the Italian star Andrea Bocelli during a concert in the Scandinavium in Gothenburg, Sweden.
 They performed "Somos Novios (It's Impossible)" from Amore (originally a duet with Christina Aguilera) and "The Prayer" (originally by Céline Dion).

 In early 2006, Berger began to collaborate with the Dutch virtuoso pianist Jan Vayne.
 They went on a collaborative tour named Van Bach tot ABBA in 2006, which brought the audience a diverse fusion of classical music with pop and musicals.
 Berger and Vayne began their joint tour Dichtbij! in October 2007.

 Crystal

 In 2008, Berger released an album in collaboration with Jan Vayne: Crystal.
-The album touches on a wide variety of musical genres, including pieces written by Ennio Morricone and John Ewbank, for example, but also tracks originally performed by Herman van Veen and Simon & Garfunkel.
+The album touches on a wide variety of musical genres, including pieces written by Ennio Morricone and John Ewbank, for example, but also has tracks originally performed by Herman van Veen and Simon & Garfunkel.
 All of the songs were recorded during a live studio session.

 Touched by Streisand

-Petra Berger's dream of becoming a musician began with Barbra Streisand.
-In this album, released in 2011, Berger sings songs by Streisand that hold great value for her.
+Petra Berger has cited Barbra Streisand as an influence on her early musical ambitions.
+In this album, released in 2011, Berger sings songs that she has described as influential.
 On Touched by Streisand not only the most beautiful melodies of Barbra Streisand are heard, but the songs that have been personally important in her life and that fit this style of music perfectly.
-This makes the album like a dream that becomes reality.